-The HCAHPS Project Team has identified acceptable variations from established methodologies.
-Requested exceptions may fall into categories:
+The HCAHPS Project Team (HPT) has identified acceptable variations from established methodologies.
+Requested exceptions may fall into categories such as:

-- Disproportionate Stratified Random Sampling - The file layout must include the following additional data elements:
+- Disproportionate Stratified Random Sampling - Include the following information in the Exception Request:

 - Name of each stratum

-- Number of eligible patients for each stratum
+- Estimated number of eligible patients for each stratum

-- Number of sampled patients for each stratum (minimum of 10 sampled discharges)
+- Estimated number of sampled patients for each stratum (minimum of 10 sampled discharges)

-If a hospital accepts an offer to participate in another CMS or CMS-sponsored project that includes an inpatient survey which may contravene HCAHPS, the hospital must file an Exception Request to alert and inform the HCAHPS Project Team of its participation
+- Participating in Another CMS or CMS-sponsored Inpatient Initiative - If a hospital accepts an offer to participate in another CMS or CMS-sponsored project that includes an inpatient survey which may contravene HCAHPS protocols, the HPT requests that hospitals file an Exception Request to alert and inform the HCAHPS Project Team of its participation.

 No alternative modes of survey administration will be permitted other than those prescribed for the survey (Mail Only, Telephone Only, Mixed Mode, and IVR mode).